Wilfred van der Donk

 Wilfred A. van der Donk (born April 1966) is a Dutch–American enzymologist and chemical biologist.
-He is the Richard E. Heckert Chair in Chemistry at the University of Illinois Urbana-Champaign.
+He is the Richard E. Heckert Chair in Chemistry at the University of Illinois Urbana-Champaign and a Howard Hughes Medical Institute investigator.

 Early life and education

-van der Donk was born on April 21, 1966, and raised in Culemborg, Netherlands, where he remained to earn his bachelor's degree and master's degree in inorganic chemistry at Leiden University.
+van der Donk was born and raised in Culemborg, Netherlands, where he remained to earn his bachelor's degree and master's degree in inorganic chemistry at Leiden University.
 Following this, he moved to the United States for his PhD at Rice University with Kevin Burgess.
-Upon graduating in 1994, he completed his postdoctoral work at the Massachusetts Institute of Technology.
+Upon graduating in 1994, he completed his postdoctoral work with JoAnne Stubbe at the Massachusetts Institute of Technology.

 Career

 Following his postdoctoral position in the laboratory of chemist JoAnne Stubbe, van der Donk joined the faculty at the University of Illinois Urbana-Champaign in 1997.
 While in this role, he "elucidated the mechanism by which certain enzymes in anaerobic organisms are able to break carbon-chlorine bonds and thus render chlorocarbon molecules less toxic."
 He also uncovered the chemical pathway responsible for the enzymatic conversion of phosphite to phosphate.
 As such, he earned a 2001 Sloan Research Fellowship from the Alfred P. Sloan Foundation.
-In September 2003, van der Donk was appointed the William S. Hammack Chemistry in the University of Illinois Urbana-Champaign's School of Chemical Sciences.
+From 2005-2008, van der Donk was appointed the William H. and Janet Lycan Professor of Chemistry in the University of Illinois Urbana-Champaign's School of Chemical Sciences, and from 2008-present, he has been the Richard E. Heckert Endowed Chair in Chemistry.
 He was also chosen to receive the 2004 Pfizer Award from the American Chemical Society (ACS) and named a University Scholar for the 2004–2005 academic year.
 In these roles, he identified the molecular activity of an enzyme (LctM) responsible for naturally turning a small protein into a lantibiotic.
 At the start of the following academic year, van der Donk was selected to receive a 2006 Arthur C. Cope Scholar Award from the ACS for his work in answering "longstanding questions about the action of enzyme (COX-2) in the body’s physiological response to injury and infection and elucidating the mechanism by which certain enzymes render chlorocarbon pollutants less toxic."
 In March 2006, van der Donk's team reported the synthesis of the lantibiotic nisin and later demonstrated that LctM could accept substrates vastly different from its natural substrate, in vitro.